treeverse/lakeFS/docs/howto/unity-delta-sharing.md

 * Configuration URL
 * Access key ID and secret access key for user `lakefs-delta-sharing-service`.

+Note: All YAML files extensions used in this guide must be `yaml`.
+Do not use a `yml` extension instead.
+{: .note }

 ### 2. Initial configuration

 Select a secret authorization token to share Unity catalog.
 Unity catalog will use to authenticate to the lakeFS Delta Sharing server.